traveltime-dev/internship-task/README.md

 ### Main requirements:
-* Submit your solution to github and send us a link to the repository
+* Submit your solution that we could access it via link, we strongly recommend doing it via GitHub repository
 * Cover all edge cases and make sure that your solution works correctly
-* Create a cli command which will take regions and locations files as arguments.
+* Describe how to run your program with a cli command which takes regions and locations as input parameters.
 Example: **./your-cli-cmd --regions=regions.json --locations=locations.json --output=results.json**
-* Create a readme where you'll explain how to run this cli command
+* Create a README which explains how to run your program.

 ### Optional requirements: